Fairytale of New York: Legacy

 In topping another UK poll in December 2014, The Independent states, "The poll is the latest in a number of surveys that has named "Fairytale of New York" the nation's favourite Christmas song."
-Comedian Bill Murray sang it in his 2015 television special A Very Murray Christmas.
 The song was the subject of BBC Radio 4's Soul Music series on 22 December 2015.

-In December 2017, singer-songwriter Ed Sheeran and Anne-Marie performed the song on BBC Radio 1's Live Lounge.
-In December 2018, Irish actress Saoirse Ronan and host Jimmy Fallon performed it on his talk show, The Tonight Show Starring Jimmy Fallon.
-In the BBC's Gavin & Stacey – Christmas Special, broadcast on Christmas Day 2019, Ruth Jones and Rob Brydon sang the uncensored version of the song as their characters Nessa Jenkins and Uncle Bryn.
+According to analysis of PRS for Music figures, it was estimated that the song generates £400,000 of royalties per year.

+Other versions

 The song was covered by American singer Jon Bon Jovi in 2020 as part of a three-track EP, A Jon Bon Jovi Christmas, and features re-written lyrics as well as Bon Jovi singing both vocal parts.
 The version was widely panned by both critics and fans, and labelled one of the worst songs of 2020 by several publications.
-The Pogues' Twitter account retweeted a post by Irish musician Rob Smith saying: "I have heard Bon Jovi’s cover of Fairytale Of New York.
-It’s the worst thing to ever happen music, and I am including both the murder of John Lennon and Brian McFadden’s solo career in there.
-This is worse!", adding "What Rob said".
+Irish musician Rob Smith said: "I have heard Bon Jovi's cover of Fairytale of New York.
+It's the worst thing to ever happen to music, and I am including both the murder of John Lennon and Brian McFadden's solo career in there.
+This is worse!"
+The Pogues' Twitter account retweeted the post, adding "What Rob said".
 Steve Lillywhite, producer of the original track, additionally wrote, "The worst ever version of this song.
 Sorry Jon... embarrassing and pointless".
 However, MacGowan reportedly enjoyed the "interesting and soulful" cover, according to a tweet from his wife Victoria Mary Clarke.

+In 1999, punk rock band No Use for a Name covered the song for their 1999 album More Betterness!, with Cinder Block, the lead singer of the punk rock band Tilt, performing MacColl's parts.
+AllMusic reviewer Mike DaRonco complimented the band's "abrasive" cover of the song.

+In November 2023, NFL players and brothers Jason Kelce and Travis Kelce covered the song as "Fairytale of Philadelphia" for the charity album A Philly Special Christmas, raising money for the Children's Crisis Treatment Center and Children's Hospital of Philadelphia.
+The Kelce brothers' version adjusts the lyrics by moving the story to Philadelphia and changing the plot from a romantic relationship to one between brothers and rivals, in addition to choosing more creative insults.

+Following MacGowan's death on 30 November 2023, Glen Hansard and Lisa O'Neill performed the song at his funeral.

+Hozier covered the song during his December 2024 appearance on Saturday Night Live.
+His rendition included changes to the first and third lines of the song's controversial third verse, which respectively became "You're a bum, you're a punk, you're an old hag on junk" and "You scumbag, you maggot, you’re cheap and you’re haggard.”